 Western Plains Public Health is involved with many different campaigns and strategies to reduce alcohol consumption for youth and adults.
 Please click the links below to find out more about these strategies and how they may benefit you, your business, your family, and your friends.

-Responsible Beverage Server Training: Responsible Beverage Server (RBS) Training is a class for everyone who owns, manages, or works in a business that serves alcohol.
+Responsible Beverage Service Training: Responsible Beverage Server (RBS) Training is a class for everyone who owns, manages, or works in a business that serves alcohol.
 This two hour training covers information that will help keep the public safe from alcohol-related harm, while keeping the business and server safe from legal liability.

 Parents Lead: Resources for parents to help reduce youth access to alcohol and youth rates of drinking